-Council's primary objectives when investing is the protection of its investment capital.
+• Council's primary objectives when investing is the protection of its investment capital.
 Accordingly, Council may only invest in approved counterparties.
 Creditworthy counterparties and investment restrictions are covered in section 6.5.
 Credit ratings are monitored and reported quarterly to Council.

 Council may invest in approved financial instruments as set out in section 6.3.
-These investments are aligned with Council's objective of investing in high credit quality and highly liquid assets.
+These investments are aligned with Council's objective of investing in high credit quality and highly liquid assets expenditures and allow for the payment of obligations as they fall due.
+Council prudently manages liquid financial investments as follows:

-Council's investment portfolio will be arranged to provide sufficient funds for planned expenditures and allow for the payment of obligations as they fall due.
+Council's investment portfolio will be arranged to provide sufficient fundsfor planned